Temple of Yog: Plot

 In Temple of Yog, the player acts as a deity that plays as sacrificial tributes from four guilds through a procedurally-generated labyrinth filled with dangerous enemies.

 Development and release

 Temple of Yog was announced on August 28, 2014, and was in development for approximately a year and a half.
 In 2015, developer ChudChud Industries took the game on tour, stopping in seven cities for live events featuring a preview of the game and a series of live musical performances by the game's soundtrack composer Dr. Zilog and master of ceremonies Buster Wolf.
 Artist Lee Bretschneider was also featured on the tour.
 The official trailer was uploaded to Bretschneider's YouTube channel on October 5, 2016.
 Temple of Yog was released in North America on December 16, 2015, and in Europe on January 7, 2016.

 The game was delisted from the Nintendo eShop in North America between 2018 and 2019.
-It was not delisted in Europe, however, and remains available to purchase in that region.
+It was not delisted in Europe, however, and remained available to purchase in that region until March 27, 2023.